lukefisklennon/something-awesome/README.md

 Once an end-user is bootstrapped, they choose a [residence server](#residence), which provides a channel for communicating with other users.
 This selection process is known as consistent hashing, whereby a user's hashed public key and each server's hashed address are compared in a [cicular hash-space](#hash-space).

-A user's residence server is the node which is most proximal in hash-space.
+A user's residence server is the nearest node in hash-space.
 Because consistent hashing is deterministic, two users can both reach consensus on their residences before ever communicating.
 This method is also reasonably uniform but unpredictable, providing scalability through load balancing, and preventing a node from rigging its hash-space location.

 A user maintains a persistent, full-duplex connection with their residence server.
 For this prototype, mainly the application-layer protocol [WebSocket](#websocket-communication) will be used, which is TCP-like and message-based.